danielkasprzak/Discord-AIO/README.md

 - Will it be supported in the future?<br />
 Yes, i'm planning the support for long period of time, mainly on our [telegram](https://t.me/+fwzBhvxr1a0zOTU8).

+- Why the font looks different in my application?<br />
+You may need to download the Inter font and install it on your Windows.

 <br /><br />
 <div align="center">